-Oregon’s labor force is nearly two million strong.
-Four out of five of the state’s working age population is involved in the labor force.
-Some are currently looking for a job, many are working for themselves, and more than 1.6 million are employees working at the nearly 130,000 business establishments and government entities across the state.
-Employment in trade, transportation and utilities accounts for nearly one out of five Oregon jobs, making them the state’s largest industries.
+Oregon’s labor force is more than two million strong.
+Three out of five of the state’s working age population is involved in the labor force.
+Some are currently looking for a job, many are working for themselves and 1.9 million are employees working at the 143,000 business establishments and government entities across the state.
+Employment in trade, transportation and utilities accounts for nearly one out of five Oregon jobs, making it the state’s largest industry sector.
 Federal, state and local government jobs are the next largest group, followed by private education and health services, and professional and business services.

 Nearly every industry in Oregon was hit hard by the Great Recession.
 Overall job growth resumed in March 2010, and all the major sectors turned the corner and were adding jobs by early 2014.
 Total payroll employment reached 1,831,900 in May 2016, nearly 100,000 more jobs than there were when the recession began in December 2007.

 Professional and business services added 55,100 jobs during the recovery so far, the most of any sector.
 Mining and logging, a relatively small sector in terms of number of jobs, added 1,300 jobs.
 The trade, transportation and utilities sector has added 39,900 jobs since the recovery began.
 Private educational services, driven by increasing enrollments, and health care and social assistance, driven by an aging population, never suffered net job losses during the recession.
 They have added a combined 40,900 jobs during the recovery.
 Leisure and hospitality, which includes restaurants, hotels and recreational activities, added 36,900 jobs.
 Other services, which include businesses such as repair and maintenance shops, personal and laundry services and religious and membership organizations, added 6,800 jobs.